The Forgotten Colony: the 400th Anniversary of the Founding of New Netherland, America’s First “Melting Pot”

 Americans today celebrate the nation’s founding colonies of Jamestown and Plymouth, but somehow we’ve forgotten the massively important colony of New Netherland.
 On January 18, American Heritage Partners will host a special luncheon featuring guest speaker, Deborah Hamer, the Director of the New Netherland Institute (“NNI”), who will share with us the story of New Netherland.
 Headquartered in Albany New York, NNI has been engaged over the last few decades in extensive preservation efforts of early Dutch records on a colossal scale.
 Ms. Hamer will provide an overview of the history of New Netherland and share with us the details of NNI’s efforts to preserve, digitize and translate the extant records of the WGC and other surviving Dutch records related to the history of New Netherland.
 The large collection of records NNI has already made public has provided critical new information about how the Dutch colony operated, how its people lived their day-to-day lives, how colonial leaders dealt with the indigenous peoples, and how those leaders helped foster the “melting pot” we know of today.

 Join us on January 18 for this special luncheon, to be held at the Atlantis Casino Resort Spa in Reno, Nevada.
-Registration will be open on November 22.
-The registration fee of $40 includes a three-course plated luncheon, a fun raffle, and other surprises.
+Register below.
+The registration fee of $35 includes a three-course plated luncheon, a fun raffle, and other surprises.
 Ms. Hamer will be appearing via Zoom.
-AHP will offer a “virtual” option for out-of-town guests to view her presentation for a small registration fee.
+AHP offers a “virtual” option for out-of-town guests to view her presentation for a small registration fee.